 Even more, I don’t know about you, but I love to watch a classic sad movie such as Beaches with Bette Midler.
 I enjoy becoming teary eyed.

 The Problem with Workplace Tears

-Ours society has strong taboos about crying at work.
+Our North America society has strong taboos about crying at work.
 “Don’t be a wimp!”
 “She couldn’t hold it together,” “You’re a cry baby,” and the famous Donald Trump line “You’re fired!
 Especially if you cry!”